-- 2.12 Whilst conducting the investigation, the Audit Manager will ensure:- - The investigation is completed promptly. - compliance with legislation on interviewing (Police and Criminal Evidence Act, PACE) and surveillance (Regulation of Investigatory Powers Act, RIPA).
-However, it is not normally necessary, even when there may be a criminal offence, to conduct interviews under PACE rules.
-The police can re-interview witnesses and suspects later on in the process. - All evidence is recorded, ensuring that it is sound and adequately supported (see further guidance below). - written records of all fact-finding meetings are retained. - Any Email correspondence relating to the investigation is discreet and use an agreed 'case name' rather than real names or locations.
-All sensitive
+3.8 Whilst conducting the investigation, the Stoke Fraud Hub will ensure:-

-- attachments should be password protected (or, preferably, not emailed).
-Emails will be protectively marked Protect Personal - All evidence is held and stored securely, with appropriate restriction to access (both manual and electronic documentation) (see further guidance below). - confidentiality and discretion is maintained throughout, information will only be shared on a "need to know" basis.
-In particular, be mindful that senior officers may need to hear disciplinary cases, and therefore should not know details of cases. - Where appropriate, contact other enforcement agencies e.g. Police, HM Revenue & Customs.
-This should be always enacted via Internal Audit as they have established lines of communication and referral protocols. - Investigators must not accept any offer of repayment of money or resignation at any stage, as this could prejudice the investigation.
-Any such offers should, however, be recorded in interview notes, and passed on to the head of service for consideration (in conjunction with the HR Manager). - 2.13 The Council has the right to suspend any employee involved pending the outcome of an investigation.
+- the investigation is completed promptly; - compliance with legislation on interviewing (Police and Criminal Evidence Act, PACE) and surveillance (Regulation of Investigatory Powers Act, RIPA); - all evidence is recorded, ensuring that it is sound and adequately supported (see further guidance below); - written records of all fact-finding meetings are retained; - email correspondence relating to the investigation is discreet and an agreed 'case name' will be used rather than real names or locations.
+All sensitive attachments should be password protected.
+Emails will be protectively marked Protect - Personal: - All evidence is held and stored securely, with appropriate restriction to access (both manual and electronic documentation) (see further guidance below); - confidentiality and discretion is maintained throughout, information will only be shared on a "need to know" basis; - where appropriate, contact other enforcement agencies e.g. Police, HM Revenue & Customs.
+This should be always enacted via Internal Audit as they have established lines of communication and referral protocols; - investigators are aware that they must not accept any offer of repayment of money or resignation at any stage, as this could prejudice the investigation.
+Any such offers should, however, be recorded in interview notes, and passed on to the Head of Service for consideration (in conjunction with the HR Manager). - 3.9 The Council has the right to suspend any employee involved pending the outcome of an investigation.
 Suspension does not imply guilt but suspension can prevent the removal or destruction of vital evidence.
 When suspects are not suspended, supervision will usually need to be increased.
-Advice will always be sought from Human Resources on suspensions and any subsequent disciplinary action. - 2.14 The Internal Audit Manager will report losses to the Council's Risk and Insurance Officer at the earliest stage. - 2.15 Some organisations always delay internal disciplinary procedures pending police action on criminal offences, and dismiss employees after a court case.
-Explicitly, Newcastle Borough Council will pursue disciplinary matters at once, in order to remove wrongdoers from the payroll as rapidly as is possible using proper process. - 2.16 This is because we cannot afford to pay people to sit at home and be investigated over an extended period. - 2.17 Additionally, the Council recognises that many theft, fraud, corruption and bribery matters will involve clear gross misconduct matters which will not constitute prosecutable crimes, because of the definition of crimes under relevant acts, and because of levels of evidence.
+Advice will always be sought from Human Resources on suspensions and any subsequent disciplinary action. - 3.10 The key objectives during an investigation are to: - secure evidence of the fraud to allow the Council to pursue successful disciplinary action and prosecution; - prevent further losses; - assess the likely extent of losses and report these to the Council's Risk and Insurance Officer at the earliest opportunity; - recover funds where possible.